How to get boys interested in reading?

 Having something to work towards, really improves a child’s engagement in anything and is a strategy used by parents and teachers so the same thing can be applied to reading.
 Goals like ‘read three books during these Christmas holidays’ can be fun and get them a little competitive to read a book or more.
 You could also try playing this fun reading game for Christmas if you are getting together with family, and get a good laugh!
 When reading is enjoyable, achieving goals becomes easier even if it is something like go as fast as possible.

-These things have worked for me in the past and I hope these can continue to do so.
+These things have worked for me in the past and I hope these can help you too answer the often asked question- How to get boys interested in reading?
 Thank you.

 Sumbhav M is a KS3 student in Dubai.
 He has read over 500 books, his all-time favourite authors are- Anthony Horowitz and Rick Riordan.
 Sumbhav enjoys adventure and fantasy fiction, and true to his boyhood is looking forward to exploring more non-fiction texts in the coming months.